 This measure is calculated by dividing the number of Bingo complaint investigations completed within six months or less to the total number of Bingo complaint investigations completed for the fiscal year.

 Data Limitations:

 The complexity of the allegations(s) made may affect the number of days it takes to resolve an investigation.
 Additionally, the availability of the complainant, suspect or witnesses may also affect the number of investigations resolved.

-Calculation Type: Non-cumulative
+Calculation Type:

+Non-cumulative

-New Measure: Revised
+New Measure:

+No

+Target Attainment:

+Goal B: Charitable Bingo

-Outcome Measure B.1.e: Net Bingo Games Revenue Received by Charitable Organizations (in Millions)
+Outcome Measure 2.1.5: Net Bingo Games Revenue Received by Charitable Organizations (in Millions)

 Short Definition:

 This measure captures the amount of dollars (expressed in millions) reported as distributed by licensed conductors of bingo games from their bingo bank account for charitable purposes during a reporting period.

+Purpose/Importance:

-Purpose/Importance: This measure provides the amount of dollars used by licensed conductors for charitable purposes in Texas, which is the purpose of charitable bingo.
+This measure provides the amount of dollars used by licensed conductors for charitable purposes in Texas, which is the purpose of charitable bingo.
 Source/Collection of Data:

 The data is reported by the licensee to the Commission on the quarterly report and is noted as "Charitable Distributions".
 Quarterly reports submitted are recorded in the division's Bingo Operations System Service (BOSS).
 The data for this measure is extracted from BOSS.

 Method of Calculation:

 Currently, bingo licensees report on a calendar quarter basis.
 As such, the third and fourth quarters from the preceding calendar year, as well as the first and second calendar quarters of the current calendar year will be utilized for this measure.
 The data reported will be rounded to the nearest hundred thousand and reported in the following format: \$XX.X.

 Data Limitations:

 This information is obtained from licensed authorized organizations self-reporting the amount of net proceeds used for a charitable purpose.
 Therefore, this performance measure is dependent upon organizations submitting their reports accurately and timely.
 The ultimate amount distributed is dependent on the licensee's ability to efficiently operate its Bingo games, control expenses and comply with the provisions of the Bingo Enabling Act and Rules.
 The number of licensed authorized organizations and their ability to control authorized expenses may have an impact on this measure.
 Additionally, there is reliance on the licensee to report correct information.

-Calculation Type: Non-cumulative
+Calculation Type:

+Non-cumulative

-New Measure: Revised
+New Measure:

-Outcome Measure B.1.f: Percentage of Organizations Who Met the Statutory Charitable Distribution Requirement

-Short Definition:

-This measure reports the percentage of licensed authorized organizations who met their required charitable distribution.

-Purpose/Importance:

-This measure will help determine the percentage of licensed authorized organizations in compliance with the Bingo Enabling Act, Section 2001.457.

-Source/Collection of Data: